liferay/liferay-docs/develop/tutorials/articles/160-import-export-and-staging/01-decision-to-implement-staging.markdown

 Export/Import framework supports all applications and their configuration by default, not all applications' content is supported by Staging.

-As we could see earlier writing staging support for your application mostly means that you are writing staging support to your content.
-Most of the code you need to implement for supporting staging means you are defining the logic on how the staging framework should process and serialize your content and then after deserializing how to insert it to the database.
+Implementing Staging for your application means you're defining the logic for how the Staging framework should process, serialize, and deserialize your app's content, and how to insert it into a database.

 Therefore, if you want to track your application's content, you should implement Staging in your application.
 Here's a few other scenarios where you should